Ceva24/hey-listen/README.md

 # Hey, Listen!
-Relatively seamless music selector created as part of learning Bootstrap.
+Seamless music selector created as part of learning Bootstrap.

 See it in [action](http://www.ceva24.co.uk/pages/hey-listen/).